-late 14c., "parti-colored" (originally of fabric), from Anglo-French motteley, probably from Old English mot "speck" (see mote).
+late 14c., "parti-colored, variegated in color" (originally of fabric), from Anglo-French motteley, a word of unknown origin, perhaps [OED] based on Old English mot "speck" or a cognate Germanic word (see mote).
 But Klein's sources say probably from Gaulish.
+Century Dictionary rejects both.
 "Diversified in color," especially of a fool's dress.
 Hence, allusively, "a fool" (1600).
-As a noun meaning "cloth of mixed color" from late 14c.
+As a noun meaning "cloth of contrasting mixed color" from late 14c.